Aerographite: Synthesis

 Aerographite is produced by chemical vapor deposition, using a ZnO template.
 The template consists of micron-thick rods, often in the shape of multipods, that can be synthesized by mixing comparable amounts of Zn and polyvinyl butyral powders and heating the mixture at 900 °C. The aerographite synthesis is carried out at ~760 °C, under an argon gas flow, to which toluene vapors are injected as a carbon source.
 A thin (~15 nm), discontinuous layer of carbon is deposited on ZnO which is then etched away by adding hydrogen gas to the reaction chamber.
 Thus the remaining carbon network closely follows the morphology of the original ZnO template.
 In particular, the nodes of the aerographite network originate from the joints of the ZnO multipods.

 Potential applications

 Aerographite electrodes have been tested in an electric double-layer capacitor (EDLC, also known as supercapacitor) and endured the mechanical shocks related to loading-unloading cycles and crystallization of the electrolyte (that occurs upon evaporation of the solvent).
 Their specific energy of 1.25 Wh/kg is comparable to that of carbon nanotube electrodes (~2.3 Wh/kg).

 Space travel

 Because aerographite is both black and light, it was proposed as a light-sail material.
+Simulations show that 1 kg spacecraft with aerographite solar sail can reach Mars in 26 days.

-Separately, it was proposed to release 1 µm particles from the solar altitude reached by the Parker solar probe.
-The solar wind would accelerate them to over 2% of lightspeed or 6M km/sec.
-A steady stream of pellets could be used by plasma magnet propulsion systems to accelerate payloads to 6% of lightspeed or 18M km/sec.
+Separately, it was proposed to release 1 μm particles from the solar altitude reached by the Parker solar probe.
+The solar wind would accelerate them to over 2% of lightspeed or 6000 km/sec.
+A steady stream of pellets could be used by plasma magnet propulsion systems to accelerate payloads to 6% of lightspeed, or 18000 km/sec.